xleliu/blade/README.md

 $finder = new \Xiaoler\Blade\FileViewFinder($path);
 // if you view file extension is not php or blade.php, use this to add it.
 $finder->addExtension('tpl');
-// get an instance of factory
+// get an instance of factory.
 $factory = new \Xiaoler\Blade\Factory($engine, $finder);
-// render template file and echo it echo $factory->make('hello', ['a' => 1, 'b' => 2])->render();
+// render template file and echo it. echo $factory->make('hello', ['a' => 1, 'b' => 2])->render();
 ```

-Almostly you can use all feature of blade. but some of exclusively features are removed.
+Almostly you can use all features of blade. but some of exclusively features are removed.

 You can't: